-Noud Heerkens was a researcher within the Situated Art and Design research group from 2016 until 2021 He also was a tutor at the Master Institute of Visual Cultures.
+Noud Heerkens was a researcher within the Situated Art and Design research group from 2016 until retiring in 2021.
+He also was a tutor at the Master Institute of Visual Cultures.

 Noud Heerkens is a filmmaker, curator and producer.
 He briefly studied philosophy and architecture.
 Since 1978, his practice he has focussed on film.
 In his work he investigates how film, autonomously or in connection with other disciplines, can express the human condition of ‘being alone’.
 Noud’s work has been presented (inter)nationally on many platforms.
 His films are included in the film collection of the EYE Film museum, Amsterdam.

 Noud taught at various Dutch art academies, including the Royal Academy of Visual Arts, the Hague, the Theatre Faculty of the Utrecht School of the Arts, and the CoDarts choreography programme in Rotterdam.